CoryLR/minitest/README.md

 # Usage

-User-Routine is served as a function named `userRoutine`.
+User Routine is served as a function named `userRoutine`.

 ## Simple Examples